 Industrial MBRs − pulp and paper sector

-The mean water demand of the pulp and paper (P&P) industry is currently around 55 m3/te product.
-While very significant, in common with many other water-intensive industrial processes, technical advances combined with increasingly stringent environmental legislation have led to substantial reductions in the water demand.
+The water demand of the pulp and paper (P&P) industry is very significant in terms water required per mass of product, as with many other water-intensive industrial processes.
+However, technical advances combined with increasingly stringent environmental legislation have led to substantial reductions in the water demand.

 Pulp and paper effluent characteristics